The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 The role of the Peer Mentor is to support Babson College in achieving the goals of transition and retention for new students (first-year, transfer, and exchange) through Undergraduate Orientation and into their first semester at Babson.
 Peer Mentors facilitate discussions, activities, and educational content for their students, and provide one-on-one support and mentorship for individual members of their cohort.
 Peer Mentors will gain experience and develop skills in group facilitation, interpersonal communication, public speaking, crisis response, conflict management, problem solving, and more.

-For more information regarding the responsibilities, eligibility, and benefits of the Peer Mentor position please see the attached Peer Mentor Position Description (pdf).
+For more information regarding the responsibilities, eligibility, and benefits of the Peer Mentor position please see the Peer Mentor Position Description (pdf).

-Peers on Wellness (POWs) serve as student leaders dedicated to educating and supporting Babson students around alcohol and other drug use, gender-based violence, sexual health, and mental/emotional well-being.
-POWs facilitate Got Your BAC and Positive Consent workshops at New Student Orientation, produce the Stall Street Journal, manage the POW Party Grants program, support Fresh Check Day, and implement additional programs and events for the campus community.
-POWs are role models and resources to the undergraduate student population and ambassadors to the Health & Wellness Department.
-They receive extensive training on relevant health topics and leadership skills, and have the opportunity to attend national and regional peer education conferences through BACCHUS Initiatives of NASPA.
-POWs serve on one of seven subcommittees (Party Grants, Events, Curriculum, Marketing, Publications, Group Development & Communication, Alumni and Advancement) and must be able to contribute approximately 3–6 hours per week and participate in August and January trainings.
-Email pow@babson.edu for more information.
+POWs facilitate Got Your BAC and Positive Consent workshops at New Student Orientation, produce the Stall Street Journal, manage the POW Party Grants program, assist with Fresh Check Day, Sex in the Dark, Love Yourself Fair, and CARE week, as well as implement additional programs and events for the campus community.
+They receive extensive training on relevant health topics and leadership skills and have opportunities to attend national and regional peer education conferences.
+POWs serve on one of four subcommittees (POW Party Grants, Marketing, Publications and Public Relations, or Group Development & Communication).
+They must be able to contribute approximately 3–6 hours per week and participate in August and January trainings.
+Email wellness@babson.edu for more information.

 The mission of Residence Life is to develop safe and inclusive residential campus communities.
 The Resident Assistant represents the Residence Life staff in their area as a peer leader, educator, and employee.
 Under the supervision of the Residence Life staff member, each RA provides opportunities to students for educational and personal growth and builds vibrant residential communities.
 This position is one of service and represents a significant dedication to the residents of Babson College.
 RAs will participate in all training activities and staff meetings including, but not limited to fall training, winter training, and monthly in-services.
 The contact for the RAs is resed@babson.edu.

-For more information regarding the responsibilities, eligibility, and benefits of the RA position please see the attached RA Position Description (pdf).
+For more information regarding the responsibilities, eligibility, and benefits of the RA position please see the RA Position Description (pdf).

 The Sustainability Office Intern program is a paid student position that combines campus action and outreach with leadership and professional development.
 From the start of the program, students are trained to become sustainability entrepreneurs in a large organization.